rorynolan/nandb/cran-comments.md

 ## Archiving

 * This package was archived on CRAN.
 It took a long time to iron out the errors in the package but now it's done and the package is rewritten in a form that is more robust and can be better maintained.

+## Resubmission

+* I submitted this earlier today.
+I was told to change a CRAN URL.
+This is now done.